el3um4s/strani-anelli-blog/_posts/2022/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite.md

 <script src="https://gist.github.com/el3um4s/c2af28d9f1f96eefc24ee7d40e3741c4.js"></script>

-I empty the list of tables to export by setting the RowSource field to empty.
+I clean the list of tables to export by setting the RowSource field to empty.

 ```vb
 Forms!Menu!tableList.RowSource = ""
 ```

-I also empty the log of export operations by setting the logExport field to empty.
+I also clean the log of export operations by setting the logExport field to empty.

 ```vb
 Forms!Menu!logExport = ""